 Though it may be nice to have an extra powder room, adding one isn't worth the cost in the long run.
 According to the Remodeling report, an extra bathroom only yields an average 58.1 percent ROI when it's time to sell.
 In fact, many buyers will be turned off by the square footage you sacrificed to install that soaker tub.

 Beautiful ornate tile floors—especially as a vintage accent item—can look great.
 However, that doesn't mean you should include them in your renovation budget.
 According to Guernsey, any design element that's niche and hard to clean—like a penny tile floor—can instantly turn buyers off.

 Installing fancy chandeliers

-That Murano glass chandelier may be the ideal addition to your entryway in your eyes, but the thousands you spent on it won’t be coming back to you when it comes time to sell.
-“If you have an ornate chandelier in a house, you’re going to turn off some buyers,” says Lackaff-Gilligan.
-“If you were to go to a dinner party, you’d be impressed by it, but if you were to buy a home, you wouldn’t want it.”
+That Murano glass chandelier may be the ideal addition to your entryway in your eyes, but it's definitely not for everyone.
+"If you have an ornate chandelier in a house, you're going to turn off some buyers," says Kevin Lackaff-Gilligan, a realtor at Engel & Völkers Minneapolis.
+"If you were to go to a dinner party, you'd be impressed by it, but if you were to buy a home, you wouldn't want it."

 Putting up wallpaper

 You may love the look of Scalamandre wallpaper, but the odds that you'll find many buyers eager to have leaping zebras on their walls are small.
 "Over-stylizing does not mean more money," says Julia Segal, business development manager with real estate brokerage firm Bold New York.
 "A fresh coat of paint… [goes] a long way."